How to Draw Spheres

 Ambient occlusion:

-Ambient occlusion are the areas where the ambient light cannot reach (blocked).
+Ambient occlusion is the area where the ambient light cannot reach (blocked).
 These are usually the darkest areas.

 Core shadow: